-Green Port Dublin, a new vision for the Port of Dublin which is based around the aims of the master plan 2040 for the port.
-In this vision we propose a new interactive relationship between the port and Dublin city.
-Strengthening its integration with the city, developing a new green network, and instigating major nodes of cultural interaction and exchange.
+Green Port Dublin, is a new vision for the port of Dublin and is based on the goals from the master plan for 2040 from the harbour.
+In the vision we propose a new interactive relationship between the port and the city of Dublin.
+By strengthening the integration with the city, develop a new green network and establish new nodes for cultural interaction and exchange.

-A recent research project by REDscape Landscape & Urbanism comparing the development of harbours in Asia and Europe lead us to develop a number of spatial initiatives to demonstrate the application of our work.
-Our research explored the relationship between the harbour and the city in particular to regional logistical systems, public space and potential shared investments between port authorities and their respective cities.
-The findings of the study lead us to focus on a subset of smaller European harbours that showed clear potential for restructuring and growth.
+A recent survey by REDscape Landscape & Urbanism comparing the development of ports in Asia and Europe has led us to demonstrate a number of spatial initiatives in the vision for Dublin Port.
+Our research into the relationship between the port and the city, in particular the regional logistics systems, the public space and the potential in shared investments between the port authorities and the associated cities.
+The findings have led to focus on a subset of smaller European ports.
+These offer potential for growth and restructuring.

-In this vision we propose a new interactive relationship between the port and Dublin city: strengthening its integration with the city, developing a new green network, and instigating major nodes of cultural interaction and exchange.
-The port receives 1.7 million visitors per year, yet where is the ‘calling card’ to Dublin city?
+In the vision we propose a new interactive relationship between the port and Dublin: by strengthening integration with the city, to develop a green network, and establishing new hubs for cultural interaction and exchange.
+The port receives every year 1,7 million visitors, where is the city sign?